atet/3dp/README.md

 The recommended slicing software for the Tina2 is the WiiBuilder2 program as it contains the specifications for this printer.
 You can download it from: http://download.entina3d.com/download/Wiibuilder-MacOS-ENTINA_2.2.1.0.rar

-After installation, open `Wiibuilder.exe`, select Printer, and select WEEDO TINA2 to load the correct printer settings.
+After installation, open `Wiibuilder.exe`, select `Printer`, and select `WEEDO TINA2` to load the correct printer settings.

 [![.img/fig7_wiibuilder_printer.jpg](.img/fig7_wiibuilder_printer.jpg)](#nolink)